lnls-dig/afc-epics-ioc/README.md

-# LNLS μTCA IOCs
+# AFC EPICS IOC

-This project implements IOCs for the FPGA devices supported by the [μHAL library](https://github.com/lnls-dig/uhal).
+This project implements IOCs for the AFC boards supported by the [μHAL library](https://github.com/lnls-dig/uhal).

 ## How to build